Qadeer1813/Data-Science-and-Machine-Learning-SVM/README.md

 **Support Vector machine (SVM)**

 # Project Description
-The purpose of this project is to predict predict handwritten digits from images.
+The purpose of this project is to predict handwritten digits from images.

 # Data Source
 The dataset that was used for this project can be downloaded from https://archive.ics.uci.edu/dataset/80/optical+recognition+of+handwritten+digits